 California man linked to anti-Islam film taken in for questioning

-The crudely made 13-minute English-language movie, filmed in California and circulated on the Internet under several titles including "Innocence of Muslims," mocks the Prophet Mohammad and portrays him as a buffoon.
+The crudely made 13-minute English-language film, filmed in California and circulated on the Internet under several titles including "Innocence of Muslims", mocks the Prophet Mohammad.

 For many Muslims, any depiction of the prophet is blasphemous.
 Caricatures deemed insulting in the past have provoked protests and drawn condemnations from officials, preachers, ordinary Muslims and many Christians.

 U.S. officials have said authorities were not investigating the film project itself, and that even if it was inflammatory or led to violence, simply producing it cannot be considered a crime in the United States, which has strong free speech laws.

 Two attorneys visited Nakoula's home hours before he was taken in for questioning.
 They said they were there to consult with him.

 Nakoula, whose name has been widely linked to the film in media reports, pleaded guilty to bank fraud in 2010 and was sentenced to 21 months in prison, to be followed by five years on supervised probation, court documents showed.

 He was accused of fraudulently opening bank and credit card accounts using Social Security numbers that did not match the names on the applications, a criminal complaint showed.
 He was released in June 2011, and at least some production on the video was done later that summer.

 But the terms of Nakoula's prison release contain behavior stipulations that bar him from accessing the Internet or assuming aliases without the approval of his probation officer.

 A senior law enforcement official in Washington has indicated the probation investigation relates to whether he broke one or both of these conditions.
 Violations could result in him being sent back to prison, court records show.